confelm/tds_filtering_matlab/README.md

 ### Prepare sample

-1. Open "data_extraction_guide.pdf"
+1. Open `data_extraction_guide.pdf`

-2. Follow all steps described in document to collect the sample.
-   Alternatively Goto : [https://drive.google.com/open?id=169yO3pnM8rJ5kjLRyLg235KAv-sXX_DA], to download a sample of TDS data.
+2. Follow all steps described in document to collect the raw sample.
+Alternatively you can download a sample for TDS data from : [https://drive.google.com/open?id=169yO3pnM8rJ5kjLRyLg235KAv-sXX_DA].

 3. Copy the data to specific directory (`"UserDirectory"` moving forward, for example, `C:\tmp\tds` for pc or `/home/tmp/tds` for Unix operating systems).